Swashbuckle-Studios/karaban-/README.md

 - 📦 Feel free to push to your feature branch whenever
 - 👀 You can see your changes hot-reloaded by Gitpod by going to the `Open Ports` tab of the terminal window and opening the Preview or Browser for `3000`

+*It's suggested, but not required to push changes before you close Gitpod.* If closed and not reopened for 30 minutes, the workspace will be stopped.

+If your workspace is stopped, no fret, it has been saved and is able to be re-"Start"ed from [Gitpod Workspaces](https://gitpod.io/workspaces/)

 ### Step 3

+- 👨‍🍳 Once your features are ready for review, the Pull Request ("PR") view on the right in Gitpod can be used to push changes to a remote repository and create a pull request.

+- 🗣 Debate and critique ensues over your PR

+- 🔀 Your PR is accepted and merged into `master`.
+The Github issue will be automatically closed once the PR has been approved and merged into `master`

+## Deployment

+This part is mostly just for Buck to use, but it's worth documenting

+We use [SemVer](https://semver.org/) for versioning.

+We value quickness and agility over circumspect and slow-moving.
+Only non-production server is the one you run on Gitpod.
+Since it's in the cloud, others can access it over the open ports while it's running if you need testing and PR reviews.

+### Step 1

 - 🏷 Decide the proper version number as per [SemVer](https://semver.org/) and edit `package.json`
     - Given a version number `MAJOR.MINOR.PATCH`, increment the: